nodox/fullstack-bootcamp/chapter-2-a-bucket-list-app.md

 Save your file and refresh google chrome.
 You will now see two links sitting next to each other.
 Sweet!
 The navbar seems to have a list of links, could we have used a unordered list tag with list items?
 Yes!
 We could absolutely do that as well.
 The way you implement these concept is completely in your control.
 What you will notice is that some tags have their own default styles.
 The unordered list shows each item a couple pixels from the left with a bullet point for each item.
 The navbar links start exactly as the far left of the page and add each link directly next to each other left to right.
 If you wanted the same behavior for each tag then you would have to override the default styles using CSS (we all be using CSS to make our website beautiful).

+Ok before we move forward.
+I got to confess I'm a bit lazy (as are most programmers).
+I noticed that every time anytime we make a change to our file and want to see the changes we have to refresh the browser.
+I find this to be mad work.
+Since we're software developers can we find a better way to do this?
+The answer is yes, and you guessed it we're going to use a tool that someone else created since they encountered the same problem.

 >>> Active Thoughts Todo
 - [x] analyze hackernews and breakdown components